JamesHWade/gpttools/README.md

-- Write a unit test for a function with testthat: uses text-davinci-003 model from OpenAI to suggest a unit test for a selected function with the prompt: “Suggest a unit test for this function using the testthat package”
+- Write a unit test for a function with testthat: uses text-davinci-003 model from OpenAI to suggest a unit test for a selected function with the prompt: “Suggest a unit text for this function using the testthat package”

 - A freeform addins that let’s you specify the prompt using the “edit”